GeoRA: Geometry-Aware Low-Rank Adaptation for RLVR: Introduction

-To this end, we introduce \textbf{GeoRA} (Geometry-Aware Low-Rank Adaptation).
-Our analysis reveals that the RLVR update subspace is not isotropic but possesses a distinct low-rank structure.
-Leveraging this, GeoRA extracts dominant trainable directions directly from this subspace for initialization, while keeping residual components frozen to preserve knowledge.
-This approach achieves a dual advantage: it geometrically aligns with RLVR's optimization dynamics and inherently preserves dense matrix compatibility, thereby delivering high computational efficiency without the overhead of sparse methods.
-To the best of our knowledge, GeoRA is the first geometry-based low-rank adaptation framework explicitly tailored to RLVR's distinctive optimization dynamics.
+To address these challenges, we introduce \textbf{GeoRA} (Geometry-Aware Low-Rank Adaptation), a low-rank adaptation framework tailored to RLVR.
+Our analysis shows that the effective RLVR update subspace is anisotropic and compressible rather than isotropic, exhibiting a structured low-rank form.
+Based on this observation, GeoRA extracts dominant trainable directions from a geometry-constrained subspace for initialization, while keeping residual components frozen as a structural anchor.
+In this way, GeoRA simultaneously aligns adaptation with RLVR-specific optimization geometry and preserves dense matrix computation, achieving both stable optimization and hardware-efficient training.
+To the best of our knowledge, GeoRA is the first geometry-aware low-rank adaptation framework explicitly designed for RLVR.
 Our contributions are summarized as follows:

 \begin{itemize} \item We propose GeoRA, a geometry-aware, low-rank, and parameter-efficient adaptation framework tailored to RLVR.
-By aligning low-rank adaptation with RLVR's distinctive optimization dynamics, GeoRA mitigates spectral mismatch and enables stable training.
+By aligning low-rank adaptation with RLVR-specific optimization geometry while preserving dense computation, GeoRA overcomes the geometric mismatch of SFT-oriented low-rank methods and the efficiency bottleneck of sparse methods.

 \item We show that the effective RL update subspace is directional and admits a compressible low-rank structure.
-GeoRA extracts principal trainable directions via SVD within this subspace to initialize low-rank adapters, while a frozen residual component acts as a structural anchor to preserve pre-trained knowledge.
+GeoRA extracts dominant trainable directions via SVD within this subspace to initialize low-rank adapters, while a frozen residual component acts as a structural anchor to preserve pre-trained structure.

-\item Experiments on Qwen and Llama models demonstrate that GeoRA improves stability and consistently outperforms leading low-rank baselines on multiple mainstream mathematical benchmarks, while exhibiting superior robustness on out-of-distribution tasks. \end{itemize}
+\item Experiments on Qwen and Llama models from 1.5B to 32B parameters demonstrate that GeoRA improves training stability and consistently outperforms strong low-rank baselines across diverse RLVR settings, while showing stronger generalization and less forgetting on out-of-domain tasks. \end{itemize}